Resources

 2. Wellbeing Improvement Programme

-It is widely accepted that by keeping active, eating healthily and keeping your mind active you can reduce the risk of developing Type 2 diabetes and dementia.
-It can also help with self-management of Long Term Conditions.
+It is widely accepted that by keeping active, eating healthily and keeping your mind active you can reduce the risk of developing Heart Disease, Type 2 diabetes and dementia.
+It can also help with the self-management of Long Term Conditions.
 In response to the fact that this is easier said than done we developed a 'Wellbeing Improvement Plan' (Plan) using an approach which puts responsibility for health, happiness and independence firmly in the hands of individuals and communities while recognising that many people need help and advice to achieve this.

 The Plan is an innovative, unique, evidence based tool which was developed, evaluated and amended through our work with a broad range of statutory, voluntary organisations and individuals including older people and those from marginalised and diverse minority groups.